k50112113/MorseSmaleComplex_SublevelsetPersistentHomology_Pipeline/README.md

 If there are conflicts between TTK and other packages, you might need one conda environment only for TTK and another for creating VTK files and visualization.

+This repository contains to examples: butane_2d_log_prob_example.txt: The log probability distribution function embedded on a 2D autoencoder-learned CV space for Butane in gas phase. pentane_3d_log_prob_example.txt: The log probability distribution function embedded on a 3D autoencoder-learned CV space for Pentane in gas phase. for more details about the example data, please refer to the citation. for details about how to run the pipeline, please see run.sh

 Please cite the following paper if you used this pipeline:

 Shao-Chun Lee, Y Z, "Interpretation of autoencoder-learned collective variables using Morse–Smale complex and sublevelset persistent homology: An application on molecular trajectories", J. Chem.
 Phys.
 160, 144104 (2024) DOI: https://doi.org/10.1063/5.0191446